 Main Article Content

-Spontaneous rupture of a metastatic liver tumour is rarely documented in literature when compared to hepatocellular carcinoma and other liver lesions, especially from a lung primary.
-Here we report a case of ruptured liver metastasis from an adenocarcinoma of the lung mimicking ruptured liver abscess, challenging the clinical diagnosis.
-A 42-year-female presented in July 2020 with complaints of abdominal pain, breathlessness, fever.
-On examination, the patient was tachypneic with a right hypochondriac mass.
-A contrast-enhanced computed tomography of abdomen and thorax revealed an ill-defined heterogeneously enhancing lesion in the liver with a communicating subcapsular collection and hypo enhancing lesions in the left lobe and heterogeneously enhancing lesion in the left lung.
+Spontaneous rupture of a metastatic liver tumour is rarely documented in the literature when compared to hepatocellular carcinoma and other liver lesions, especially from a lung primary.
+We report a case of ruptured liver metastasis from an adenocarcinoma of the lung mimicking ruptured liver abscess, challenging the clinical diagnosis.
+A 42-year-female patient presented to a tertiary care institute in 2020 with complaints of abdominal pain, breathlessness and fever.
+On examination, the patient was tachypnoeic with a right hypochondriac mass.
+A contrast-enhanced computed tomography of abdomen and thorax revealed an ill-defined heterogeneously enhancing lesion in the liver with a communicating subcapsular collection and hypo-enhancing lesions in the left lobe and heterogeneously enhancing lesion in the left lung.
 Adenocarcinoma of the lung with hepatic metastasis was confirmed with a core needle biopsy.
-The patient was managed conservatively with intravenous antibiotics, intercostal drainage tube and Gefitinib.
+The patient was managed conservatively with intravenous antibiotics, intercostal drainage tube and gefitinib.
 However, despite best efforts, the patient succumbed to the disease.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.